pluralsight/guides/in-review/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

   end
 end
 ```
-The command takes the parameters and initializes a class instance with `email` and `passowrd` attributes that are accessible wthing the class.
+The command takes the parameters and initializes a class instance with `email` and `passowrd` attributes that are accessible within the class.
 The private method `user` uses the credentials to check if the user exists in the database using `User.find_by_email` .

-If the user is found, it uses the built-in `authenticate` method (available by putting [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html) in the User model to check if the user's password is correct.
+If the user is found, the method uses the built-in `authenticate` method (available by putting [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html) in the User model to check if the user's password is correct.
 If everything is true, the user will be returned.
 If not, the method will return `nil`.

-### Checking if user is authorized
+### Checking user authorization
-The token creation is done, but there is no way to check if a token appended to request is valid.
+The token creation is done, but there is no way to check if a token that's been appended to a request is valid.
 The command for authorization has to take the `headers` of the request and decode the token using the `decode` method in the `JsonWebToken` singleton.

 > **A refresher on headers**
   Http requests have fields known as [headers](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
 Headers can contain a wide variety of information about the request that can be helpful for the server to interpret it.
 For example, a header can contain the format of the request body, authorization information and other meta information (you can find all the types [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)).
 Tokens are usually attached to the 'Authorization' header.